piotrC4/mqtt-ir-transceiver/README.md

-# mqtt-ir-transceiver
+# MQTT IR transceiver

 ESP8266 based gateway between MQTT and IR.
-Use with PlatformIO.
+Code compatible with [PlatformIO](http://platformio.org/).
 Works with ESP-01 (debug mode have to be disabled in globals.h)

 ## Features